This is a description of onion layer in Tox.

 To send a message via an onion path, first we construct the path by choosing three random nodes.
 Then, we put the message in several layers:

-1. OnionRequest2 contains the address of the message receiver and the message encrypted with the third's node key
+OnionRequest2contains the address of the message receiver and the message encrypted with the third's node keyOnionRequest1contains the address of the second node andOnionRequest2encrypted with the second's node key, andOnionRequest0contains the address of the first node and encryptedOnionRequest0

 A node that belongs to the path receives a message, decrypts the payload, attaches OnionReturn and sends the result to the next node in the path.